NicoB-UOL/TopicFunder/README.md

 #### extracting project information

--   let's say we are interested in the project texts for further analysis
+-   let's say we were interested in the project texts for further analysis
 -   by using `steps2` from v0.1.3, we could accomplish this task
     -   note that this function is also highly experimental, inefficient and time consuming
     -   the function takes the person's Id aswell as the project's ID, just make sure to use `projects = TRUE/FALSE`